This article may contain compensated links. See our full disclosure here

 The three-hour cruise from Bergen to Mostraumen is perfect if you have limited time.
 Heading northeast from Bergen, the cruise takes you on the Osterfjorden past waterfalls, mountains and countless huts painted Scandinavian red in perfect contrast to the landscape.

-The Osterfjorden fjord tour vessel is a comfortable modern catamaran and leaves from the Zachariasbryggen pier outside the fish market on Bryggen Harbour at 10:00 am and 14:00 pm daily with another sailing at 18:00 pm in July and August.
-Adult price NOK 550 – more information.
+The Osterfjorden fjord tour vessel is a comfortable modern catamaran.
+The tour leaves from the Zachariasbryggen pier outside the fish market on Bryggen Harbour at 10:00 am and 14:00 pm daily with another sailing at 18:00 pm in July and August.

 You can find out more about cruising the fjords at the Bergen Tourist Information Centre which is found on top of the fish market.